PUSH-PULL-LEGS SPLIT: PUSH WORKOUT

 I believe when we’re trying to accomplish something as big as creating muscle growth with this split, we need to have more upper body push exercises at our disposal.

-Which brings us now to our Push Day workouts.
+Which brings us now to our Push Day workout routines.

-In the Perfect Push Workout plan, you’re getting two of them: Push One and Push Two.
+In this excellent Push Workout plan, you’re getting two of them: Push One and Push Two.

 And the reason for that is we’re going to select intense exercises that help to complement each other and provide you with a balanced physique.
 But these push day workout staples also stand alone with their own benefits.